 You can combat this dangerous glare by wearing polarized sunglasses.
 These lenses reduce the glare’s harmful effects by filtering out horizontal light waves, such as the ones reflected by a shiny car bumper.

 Looking for Sunglasses Near You?

 Here’s the bottom line: you need to protect your eyes by wearing sunglasses in the fall and year-round, no matter the season or climate.
 Investing in a stylish pair of durable, UV-protective sunglasses is — simply-put — a worthwhile investment in your eye health.

-So if you’re looking for advice about a new pair of high-quality sunglasses for the fall, with or without prescription lenses, visit Sunrise Eye Care.
+So if you’re looking for advice about a new pair of high-quality sunglasses for the fall, with or without prescription lenses, visit Sunrise Specialty Lens & Dry Eye Institute.
 If standard sunglass lenses are too dark for you at this time of year, ask us about green or brown tinted lenses; they transmit more light and contrast to the eyes than standard grey tints.

 We’ll be happy to help you find that perfect pair to protect your eyes, suit your lifestyle needs and enhance your personal style.
 To learn more, call (954) 845-0665 to contact our Sunrise eye doctor today.

 Call Sunrise Specialty Lens & Dry Eye Institute on (954) 845-0665 to schedule an eye exam with our Sunrise optometrist.